-- .d he is made subject to a condition on his practising certificate or registration which would be breached if he continues to be an owner and/or manager of the body; or - .e he is no longer authorised to perform the particular reserved legal activity. - .4 you cease to have a HOLP or a HOFA appointed; - .5 your HOLP, HOFA, any manager or owner ceases to meet the relevant suitability criteria; or - .6 where you are a licensed body, your last remaining owner and/or manager who is a non-authorised individual dies or otherwise leaves the practice. - gS23 Examples of proposals that you may submit in order to rectify such non-compliance include: - .1 In the case of Guidance gS22.i, that you are seeking to appoint a different authorised person to be an owner and/or a manager of a BSB authorised body; - .2 In the case of Guidance gS22.ii, confirmation that you will take the necessary steps to rectify your status, whether by submitting an application to the Bar Standards Board for authorisation to practise as a licensed body and/or for approval of the non-authorised individual as a manager or by ensuring that the non-authorised person divests himself of his interest as soon as is reasonably practicable, or by seeking a licence from another licensing authority, as the case may be [but note Guidance gS24]; - .3 in the case of Guidance gS22.4, that you are seeking to appoint a replacement HOLP or HOFA (as appropriate) in accordance with the relevant procedure in Rule sS90; - .4 in the case of Guidance gS22.5, that you are taking the necessary steps to exclude the relevant individual from the practice and, where necessary, you are taking steps to replace him; and - .5 in the case of Guidance gS22.6, you confirm whether or not you are likely to appoint a replacement non-authorised individual or, if not, whether you will be seeking authorisation from the Bar Standards Board to practise as a BSB legal services body. - gS24 In respect of Guidance gS23.2, it may be the case that a non-authorised individual obtains an ownership interest in a BSB authorised body following the death of a barrister or a non-authorised person.
-Similarly, a non-authorised person who has not been approved pursuant to the suitability criteria may acquire an ownership in a interest licensed body.
-In these cases, it may be that the BSB authorised body will not need to apply for authorisation to practise as a licensed body or for approval of such non-authorised individual (as appropriate) if the BSB authorised body instead satisfies the Bar Standards Board that it is taking steps to ensure that such non-authorised individual divests himself of his interest as soon as is reasonably practicable (for example, on completion of the relevant probate).
+- .d they are made subject to a condition on their practising certificate or registration which would be breached if they continue to be an owner and/or manager of the body; or - .e they are no longer authorised to perform the particular reserved legal activity. - .4 you cease to have a HOLP or a HOFA appointed; - .5 your HOLP, HOFA, any manager or owner ceases to meet the relevant suitability criteria; or - .6 where you are a licensed body, your last remaining owner and/or manager who is a non-authorised individual dies or otherwise leaves the practice. - gS23 Examples of proposals that you may submit in order to rectify such non-compliance include: - .1 In the case of Guidance gS22.1, that you are seeking to appoint a different authorised person to be an owner and/or a manager of a BSB entity; - .2 In the case of Guidance gS22.2, confirmation that you will take the necessary steps to rectify your status, whether by submitting an application to the Bar Standards Board for authorisation to practise as a licensed body and/or for approval of the non-authorised individual as a manager or by ensuring that the non-authorised person divest themselves of their interest as soon as is reasonably practicable, or by seeking a licence from another licensing authority, as the case may be [but note Guidance gS24]; - .3 in the case of Guidance gS22.4, that you are seeking to appoint a replacement HOLP or HOFA (as appropriate) in accordance with the relevant procedure in Rule sS90; - .4 in the case of Guidance gS22.5, that you are taking the necessary steps to exclude the relevant individual from the practice and, where necessary, you are taking steps to replace them; and - .5 in the case of Guidance gS22.6, you confirm whether or not you are likely to appoint a replacement non-authorised individual or, if not, whether you will be seeking authorisation from the Bar Standards Board to practise as a BSB authorised body. - gS24 In respect of Guidance gS23.2, it may be the case that a non-authorised individual obtains an ownership interest in a BSB entity following the death of a barrister or a non-authorised person.
+Similarly, a non-authorised person who has not been approved pursuant to the suitability criteria may acquire an ownership interest in a licensed body.
+In these cases, it may be that the BSB entity will not need to apply for authorisation to practise as a licensed body or for approval of such non-authorised individual (as appropriate) if the BSB entity instead satisfies the Bar Standards Board that it is taking steps to ensure that such non-authorised individual divest themselves of their interest as soon as is reasonably practicable (for example, on completion of the relevant probate).